 Library information resources can be located through the OPAC, that is, the Online Public Access Catalogue or, in other words the library catalogue.
-This is an online database of all the resources held by the library.
+This is an online database of all the physical resources (such as books, magazines, CD-ROMs, games and toys, etc.) held by the library.
 Therefore, it should be the first place to search when you are researching, as this will help you to pin point the relevant resources held by the library.
 The library catalogue is web-based and will only work if you have internet access.

 Library instruction and tours